-This Christmas Ned will be separated from his sisters and new baby brother as he recovers from lifesaving surgery in isolation.
+Over Christmas, Ned was in isolation, separated from his sisters and new baby brother, while he recovered from lifesaving surgery.

 Scientists are determined to discover improved treatment options for kids like Ned.
 You can help them.
 Read more.

-Please give this Christmas so kids like Ned have effective treatment.
+Please give so kids like Ned have effective treatment.